-Since joining BPEC, Mike has written a 412 page plumbing textbook, together with a range of supporting resources which have been developed alongside the BPEC Level 3 Diploma in Plumbing and Heating.
-Mike is currently in the process of writing textbooks and supporting resources for Phases 2 & 3 of the qualification.
+Since joining BPEC, Mike has written two plumbing textbooks, together with an extensive range of supporting resources which have been developed alongside the BPEC Level 3 Diploma in Plumbing and Heating.
+Mike is currently in the process of writing the textbook and supporting resources for Phase 3 of the qualification.

 Mike’s hobbies include Photography, Aviation and Family History, and he is a die-hard Notts County FC fan.

 How can Dave help?

 Dave works for BPEC’s business area that develops and manages our publications and short courses.
 Dave will deal with technical or compliance issues related to managed learning programmes and training manuals and will be the person to speak with if you have requests for new products.